-Suffering a devastating injury in a bike crash can permanently impact your life.
+Suffering a devastating injury in a motorcycle accident can permanently impact your life.
 Get help bringing the liable party to justice by reaching out to a motorcycle accident lawyer in Clearwater.

-Motorcyclists are always more likely to be injured in a collision than someone traveling in almost any other type of vehicle.
+Motorcyclists are often more likely to be injured in an accident than someone traveling in almost any other type of vehicle.
 With that being said, when your accident wasn’t your fault, the person or persons who are to blame ought to be held accountable.
 Though the claims process can be daunting, your Clearwater motorcycle accident lawyer should be able to take care of these legal matters on your behalf.

 At Anderson & Anderson, we strongly believe that injury victims should never get stuck dealing with the effects of an accident without being repaid by the at-fault party.
 If we take on your case, we will do our due diligence to uncover who is culpable and how much they should be compelled to compensate you for their negligent actions.

-Florida Shared Fault Law and Your Civil Claim
+Florida Shared Fault Law and Your Motorcycle Accident Claim

 One of the most important tort laws you need to know is Florida’s comparative fault law.
 Also known as shared fault, comparative fault allows injury victims who have contributed to the accident in question to still seek compensation from the other at-fault party.